Term of the Moment

 The Engines Behind AI and Crypto

-Because GPUs perform parallel operations on data, they are widely used for scientific and AI applications as well as mining certain cryptocurrencies (see AI and crypto mining).
-AI supercomputers have thousands of GPUs.
-See GPGPU, graphics pipeline and multi-GPU.
+Because GPUs perform parallel operations on data, they have been modified to become essential components in computers used for scientific and AI applications, as well as mining cryptocurrencies (see AI datacenter and crypto mining).
+NVIDIA is the leader in GPUs for gaming and AI (see NVIDIA).

-AMD's Trinity chip integrates a GPU with four cores of x86 processing and DDR memory controller.
-Each x86 section has a dual-core CPU and cache (see L2 cache).
+Introduced in 2012, AMD's Trinity chip integrated a GPU with memory (DDR3) and two dual-core x86 CPUs, each with their own L2 cache (see x86, L2 cache).
 (Image courtesy of Advanced Micro Devices, Inc.)

 In 2020, Qualcomm introduced the Snapdragon 888 system-on-chip (SoC).
-Along with a GPU, this single chip does just about everything.
+Along with a GPU, this single chip does just about everything for a smartphone.
 See Snapdragon and SoC.

 Graphics Evolution

-In early PCs, the graphics was a separate plug-in card.
+In early PCs, graphics circuits were always on a separate plug-in card.
+Today, they are part of the chipset on the motherboard except for gamers who plug in the fastest graphics card they can afford.
 From top to bottom (1 to 7) is the evolution of graphics circuits in a PC.
-The fastest graphics (#6) uses multiple GPU, and three high-end graphics cards can cost much more than the computer itself.
+For AI or running two or more monitors, multiple GPUs are used (#6).
+High-end graphics cards can cost more than the entire PC.
+See RTX.